h4rshda-chhabra/autonomous-website-analyzer/README.md

 - Identifies cross-domain issues invisible to isolated tools
 - Produces a prioritized roadmap based on business impact and implementation effort

-The result is not another checklist of problems — it is a decision-making system for website optimization.
+The result is not another checklist of problems, it is a decision-making system for website optimization.

 ---